If you love lamb chops or Mediterranean cuisine in general, you are going to love this lamb shank recipe.

-Turns out, lamb makes an excellent choice for barbecue.
+Turns out, lamb shanks make an excellent choice for barbecue.
 Although expensive, it lends itself to many options when paring with other dishes and spices.
 With our recipe, our marinade consists of red wine, onion, and rosemary.
-We combined our lamb shank recipe with spices such as rosemary, cumin, garlic and olive oil.
+We combined our lamb shank recipe with spices such as rosemary, cumin, garlic, and olive oil.
 Best of all cooking lamb shanks is pretty simple.

-In addition to taste, A spinach salad with cherry tomatoes and wine vinaigrette dressing would enhance the bold flavor of the succulent meat.
+In addition to taste, lamb shanks are easy to pair with other side items.
+A spinach salad with cherry tomatoes and wine vinaigrette dressing enhances the bold flavor of the succulent meat.

 History of lamb and mutton